Reading time: 5 min.

 Areas covered: temples, hairline, mid-scalp, crown

-side donor area 2 months after transplant
+scalp hairs 2 months after hair transplant

 M-shaped hairline